2016 Public History Internships

 The Lewes Historical Society is an Equal Opportunity Employer and does not discriminate in regard to age, sex, race, creed, national origin, disability, handicap, sexual orientation, or political affiliation.

-Please click the link below for an Internship Application.
 Applications are accepted by mail only.
-Include the following required documents with your application; do not mail seperately:
+Include the following required documents with your application; do not mail separately:

 - Two letters of reference (one must be from your current academic advisor)